Learn to Hunt

-Prairie sites contain big and little bluestem, needle-and-thread grass, indiangrass, prickly pear and others.
-Jeweled shooting star (Dodecatheon amethystinum) is a state endangered species found on the forest.
+Prairie sites contain big and little bluestem, needle-and-thread grass, Indian grass, prickly pear, and others.
+Jeweled shooting star (Dodecatheon amethystinum) is a state endangered species found in the forest.

 Many acres have been planted to native hardwoods like black locust and English oak and several species of conifers.
 Species adaptation plots (trial plantings of conifers) have been established to test the practicability of planting the various species represented.